DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 2. Polarization — tribes see each other as competitors, not partners
 3. Manipulation — power can dictate terms to isolated groups
 4. The death of true politics — only zero‑sum struggles over the System remain

+But the Alliance Sphere is more than just infrastructure; it's a shared story.
+The post-war baby boom was powered by a strong national identity that functioned as a massive, cohesive Alliance Sphere.
+The "hollowing" was not just the removal of local institutions; it was the replacement of that unifying, forward-looking story with the divisive, isolating, and meaningless games of the System.
+To rebuild the Alliance Sphere, we must not only create new structures but also tell a new, more compelling story.

 #### The Great Forgetting: A Digital Counterfeit